sentience/kevinyank.com/_posts/2021-01-14-micro-front-ends-strategy-and-blueberry-muffins.md

 When I joined Culture Amp in 2015 I was employee number 26, we had a single engineering team, and we had yet to land our 200th client.

-{% include figure.html src="/assets/images/blog/micro-front-ends-strategy-and-blueberry-muffins/culture-amp-insight-2015.png" alt="screenshot" caption="How it started: Culture Amp Insight report circa 2015" %}
+{% include figure src="/assets/images/blog/micro-front-ends-strategy-and-blueberry-muffins/culture-amp-insight-2015.png" alt="screenshot" caption="How it started: Culture Amp Insight report circa 2015" %}

 Seven years later, over 5,000 companies around the world now use our products, which are built and maintained by over 100 engineers across a dozen or so different teams.

-{% include figure.html src="/assets/images/blog/micro-front-ends-strategy-and-blueberry-muffins/culture-amp-insight-2021.png" alt="screenshot" caption="How it's going: the same screen in 2022 – with fake data, of course" %}
+{% include figure src="/assets/images/blog/micro-front-ends-strategy-and-blueberry-muffins/culture-amp-insight-2021.png" alt="screenshot" caption="How it's going: the same screen in 2022 – with fake data, of course" %}

 Safe to say, our front end engineers today build a lot of UIs – new and old, routine and novel – all at once.
 From that comes our biggest challenge.
 For it to go well (by which I mean we build user interfaces (UIs) affordably, sustainably, and producing a product our customers love) we must empower those engineers to work in separate codebases, but embrace every opportunity we have to **leverage consistency across those codebases**.